mperdikeas/emacs/README.md

 # emacs
-configuration files for the One True Editor
+Configuration files for the One True Editor